jkenning/PyBer_analysis/README.md

 ## Data Preparation and Initial Tasks

 The software used for this project was Python 3.7.9 and Jupyter Notebook 6.1.4.
 Before starting the analysis, data was imported from two .csv files for [ride data](https://github.com/jkenning/PyBer_analysis/blob/main/Resources/ride_data.csv) and [city data](https://github.com/jkenning/PyBer_analysis/blob/main/Resources/city_data.csv) respectively.
-Below is a summary of the initial analyses performed that can be (found [here](https://github.com/jkenning/PyBer_analysis/blob/main/PyBer.ipynb)):
+Below is a summary of the initial analyses performed (found [here](https://github.com/jkenning/PyBer_analysis/blob/main/PyBer.ipynb)):

 - Imported and inspected the data for completeness
 - Sorted data by city type